hallpaz/3dsystems20/docs/index.md

 ![Deforming cone into sphere](img/paraboloid-hiperboloid.jpeg) **Deforming a paraboloid into a hiperboloid (modified with a peak)**

 While reflecting about these results, I decided to use the same mesh of the example code to check if my version of the code had any bug.
 I used the same ico-sphere as the source mesh and I ran the experiment both with and without the normalization step.
 With the normalization step, I got the same good result of the example code, but without the normalization step, there were some parts of the mesh where we can see the same kind of artifacts I noticed in the previous experiments.
-In the example notebook
+In the example notebook there is a comment stating that normalization affects only speed of convergence.

 > # Note that normalizing the target mesh, speeds up the optimization but is not necessary!

+If this is really true, it seem

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNDE1MjU4NCwtMTI1MTE5OTA1Myw5Mj
+eyJoaXN0b3J5IjpbMTk4NzUwODQ0NiwtMTI1MTE5OTA1Myw5Mj
 cwMTEyODQsLTEyODQ5OTAzMzQsMTc0MTQzMTgwNSwtMTE3NDIz
 OTUzMSwtMTQzNDQxMDYzNCwtNTQyNDg2MzExLC0xMzgxNTcwND
 MxLDE0MjY0NTY2OSwtMTYwNTE2MTE0OCwtMTkzODUzMDM5OCwx